Olista: four options to support professionals

 Project objectives

-This collaborative project is designed to establish a process and tools for the consultation.
+This collaborative project is designed to establish a process and tools for consultation.

-In the long term, the project aims to prevent domestic violence and reduce its individual and societal impact through intensive intersectoral cooperation.
+In the long term, the project aims to prevent domestic abuse and reduce its individual and societal impact through intensive cross-sectoral cooperation.

-• to develop a structured, collaborative process for the intersectoral handling of domestic violence cases;
+In this respect, the project aims to: develop a structured, collaborative process for the cross-sectoral handling of domestic abuse cases.

 The approach and management of domestic violence situations will be based on the cycle of violence